mesosphere/dcos-docs-site/pages/services/beta-jupyter/installing/index.md

 ## Test {{ model.techShortName }} with GPU support and TensorFlow

-After {{ model.techShortName }} is succesfully deployed, authenticate with your password described in the [Quick Start](/services/beta-jupyter/quick-start/) section and create a new notebook in Python 3.
+After {{ model.techShortName }} is succesfully deployed, authenticate with your password as described in the [Quick Start](/services/beta-jupyter/quick-start/) section, and create a new notebook in Python 3.

 <p class="message--note"><strong>NOTE: </strong>Make sure <code>Marathon-LB</code> is installed.</p>